The Great Chicago Fire: Free Upper Elementary Resources

 The final printable, The Great Chicago Fire Questions, consists of four questions from the Great Chicago Fire task cards with lines for writing complete answers.
 If you’re familiar with the Recharge and Write strategy that I explained in detail in my How to Teach Poetry webinar, you’ll recognize the format of this printable.
 If you don’t know the Recharge and Write strategy, you can use this printable as a written assessment after the other activities have been completed.

-All of these printables are included in The Great Chicago Fire: Free Upper Elementary Resources which you can download from my TpT store.
+All of these printables are included in The Great Chicago Fire: Free Upper Elementary Resources.
 I hope you find these resources to be helpful during Fire Prevention Week, but you can use them any time of the year!